rithikkumarcholleti/newsapp/README.md

 # Project Title

-**Your project description.**
+**Project description.**
-Example: *A React-based news application that fetches and displays news articles from the News API.*
+*A React-based news application that fetches and displays news articles from the News API.*

 ---